boazbk/tcs/lec_07_other_models.md

 # Equivalent models of computation

+> # { .objectives }
+* Learn about the Turing Machine and $\lambda$ calculus, which are important models of computation.
+* See the equivalence between these models and NAND++ programs.
+* See how many other models turn out to be "Turing complete"
+* Understand the Church-Turing thesis.

 >_"Computing is normally done by writing certain symbols on paper.
 We may suppose that this paper is divided into squares like a child's arithmetic book..
 The behavior of the \[human\] computer at any moment is determined by the symbols which he is observing, and of his 'state of mind' at that moment...
 We may suppose that in a simple operation not more than one symbol is altered."_, \